 2.4GHz is used globally.

-With more than 10 R5s, there should be chargers for at least 75% of the robot count.
+With more than 10 R5 and R5+ Robots, there should be chargers for at least 75% of the Robot count.

 Currently, this is hard coded and controlled in robot firmware.

-The ASCS software plans and controls robot traffic to ensure robots will not collide.
-The robots report their position continuously to the ASCS software.
-The robot driving control is done by the motor encoder and secured by two different track sensors for each direction.
+The AutoStore Controller software plans and controls robot traffic to ensure Robots will not collide.
+The Robots report their position continuously to the AutoStore Controller software.
+The Robot driving control is done by the motor encoder and secured by two different track sensors for each direction.

 R5 uses two 12V/105Ah AGM batteries (lead acid -Absorbed Glass Mat) as a standard.

-This is case specific, but a rough rule of thumb is 25 bin presentations per robot per hour (+/-).
-However, even up to 40 bins per robot is possible.
+This is case specific, but a rough rule of thumb is 30 Bin presentations per Robot per hour (+/-).
+However, even up to 40 Bins per Robot is possible.
 A system simulation will provide a more accurate count.

 This is dependent on weight, driving frequency, lifting frequency, operational hours, and other factors.